 John Batchelor and Lou Ann Hammond talk about Carlos Ghosn

 Last week DrivingtheNation reported that Carlos Ghosn had been charged a second time.
-The charge was for pretty the same charge as the first charge; underreporting his salary.
+The charge was for pretty much the same charge as the first charge; underreporting his salary.
 The second charge was for a different set of years.
 At the time I asked why they didn’t lump the years and the charges altogether.
 Wouldn’t that make the case even more airtight and give Ghosn more time behind bars?

 This week I got my answer.